We may earn money or products from the companies mentioned in this post.

 When you have more functional insulin sensitivity, it can help you to gain and keep lean muscle mass, which would otherwise be used as an energy source.
 Keeping carbs in the diet and cycling them can help supply your muscles with glycogen so that they can stay fed and fully formed instead of becoming the thing your body is feeding on.
 Everyone is different so experimenting with different types of carb cycling might be a good way to find what works for you.

-Tips for Starting Carb Cycling
+Tips for Starting Carb Cycling for Beginners

 If you’ve been getting more serious about getting into carb cycling, you probably have been doing a decent amount of research on how it works, and how you can get the most out of your routine.
 Carb cycling is an excellent way to lose weight and show off your progress.
 Sometimes it can do you a lot of good to focus primarily on some of the most important steps so that you can begin the journey.
 The following article will be geared towards sharing some tips to get you started in carb cycling.